Messi–Ronaldo rivalry: Awards and records

 Ronaldo holds the record for most Ballon d'Or nominations with 18 while Messi is the second most-nominated footballer with 16.
 Messi won four consecutive Ballon d'Or awards (2009 to 2012), with a fifth coming in 2015, while Ronaldo had equalled Messi's total of five with wins in 2008, 2013, 2014, 2016, and 2017.
 In 2019, Messi took the lead again by earning a record sixth Ballon d'Or, finishing just seven points ahead of second-placed Virgil van Dijk, with Ronaldo finishing third.
 In 2020, the award was canceled due to the COVID-19 pandemic.
 In 2021 and 2023, Messi won his seventh and eighth Ballon d'Or, respectively.
 In total, Messi and Ronaldo reached the podium a record fourteen and twelve times, respectively.
 Combining Ballon d'Or, FIFA World Player of the Year and The Best FIFA Men's Player, Messi outperformed Ronaldo 12 to 8 in wins and 24 to 20 in podium finishes.
 Messi is also the only player in history to win the Ballon d'Or with 3 different clubs (Barcelona, Paris Saint Germain and Inter Miami).

 The pair's goal-scoring prowess resulted in a number of individual top scorer accolades.
 Messi won eight Pichichi trophies and six European Golden Shoe awards (2010, 2012, 2013, 2017, 2018 and 2019).
 Ronaldo won the European Golden Shoe award on four occasions (2008, 2011, 2014 and 2015) and remains the only footballer with top-flight top scorer awards in England (2008), Spain (2011, 2014 and 2015) and Italy (2021).
 He was the Champions League top scorer on seven occasions, with Messi achieving this feat six times (including in 2015 when the pair finished joint-top).

-Messi has won a world record 45 total official trophies (including a club record 34 major trophies as a Barcelona player), claiming twelve league titles, four UEFA Champions Leagues, seven Copa del Rey titles, seven Spanish Super Cups, one French Super Cup, three European Super Cups, three FIFA Club World Cups and one Leagues Cup.
+Messi has won a world record 46 total official trophies (including a club record 34 major trophies as a Barcelona player), claiming twelve league titles, four UEFA Champions Leagues, seven Copa del Rey titles, seven Spanish Super Cups, one French Super Cup, three European Super Cups, three FIFA Club World Cups, one Leagues Cup and one MLS Cup.
 Messi was runner-up at three Copa Américas and at the 2014 World Cup, before finally claiming his first major international trophy at the 2021 Copa América, where he was named best player.
 The following year, Messi led Argentina to the 2022 World Cup trophy, where he won a record second Golden Ball award.
 He then won a second consecutive Copa América in 2024.